digital-asset/daml/docs/source/getting-started/app-architecture.rst

 An important tool in the design of our components is a React feature called `Hooks <https://reactjs.org/docs/hooks-intro.html>`_.
 Hooks allow you to share and update state across components, avoiding having to thread it through manually.
 We take advantage of hooks in particular to share ledger state across components.
-We use custom `DAML React hooks <daml-react/index.html>`_ to query the ledger for contracts, create new contracts, and exercise choices.
+We use custom :doc:`DAML React hooks </app-dev/bindings-ts/daml-react>` to query the ledger for contracts, create new contracts, and exercise choices.
 This is the library you will be using the most when interacting with the ledger [#f1]_ .

 The ``useState`` hook (not specific to DAML) here keeps track of the user's credentials.
 If they are not set, we render the ``LoginScreen`` with a callback to ``setCredentials``.